efoertsch/SoaringForecast/README.md

 Aviation weather xsd downloaded from https://aviationweather.gov/adds/schema/.
 Used jaxb xjc command to initially create weather POJO classes then editted to fit to simplexml format.
 (This was faster than using other code generators I found that were available on the web.)

+Turnpoint filenames from the New England Worldwide Turnpoint Exchange(http://soaringweb.org/TP/) are hard coded in the app.
+(It looks like the filenames may change as updates are made and files are generated with a new name.)

+Worldwide Turnpoint Exchange (http://soaringweb.org/TP/) SUA file for Sterling converted to KML format (needed for Google Map overly) via https://mygeodata.cloud/converter/.

+Airport information for TAF/METARS downloaded from http://ourairports.com/data/.
+Note that on weekends, the file may be empty (being updated?) for a period of time, but the app should check for that and schedule downloads until what appears to be a full file is available.